terrawheat/ember-cli-keyboard-actions/README.md

   - Added a catch-all 'any' range that will fire on all keypresses.
   - The keyCode of the pressed key will now be passed to the handler.
+  - Abstracted function resolving code out to a separate class.
   - Added code documentation

 ###v0.1.5